-Brian Cox, CBE is the Patron of the British American Drama Academy.
+Brian Cox is the Patron of the British American Drama Academy.
 An Olivier, Emmy, Lortel, and Golden Globe-winning actor and director, Brian is a celebrated presence on stage and screen in both Great Britain and the United States and has been for more than five decades.
 His career spans theatre: King Lear and Richard III (National Theatre), Rat in the Skull (Royal Court), Titus Andronicus (Royal Shakespeare Company), The Championship Season (Broadway), Rock ‘n’ Roll (Broadway), and Art (Broadway); film: Churchill, The Bourne Identity, X2: X-Men United, Adaptation, Rob Roy, and Braveheart; and television: Succession, Frasier, Nuremberg, and Deadwood.

 Previous Patrons of BADA

 “I have been associated with BADA ever since it began organising courses in British classical theatre for students overseas.
 In my opinion, it offers the most wonderful opportunity for students to take part in this country’s great theatrical tradition.”